Quick Links:

 During the Make a Difference Day at the Living Lab, students learn how they can help protect the rocky seashore today and in the future.
-Students learn how their community is connected to the rocky seashore through the watershed and work to protect this habitat by picking up trash that will eventually end up at the rocky seashore and harm the animals that live there.
-Students learn about a future career opportunity by becoming ecologists and exploring the many ways animals are adapted to live at the rocky seashore.
-Students also meet a scientist who shares their career pathway and the challenges and obstacles they have faced along the way to becoming a science leader.
-Collectively, these experiences build students’ belief that science is important and relevant, that a career in science is a possibility, challenges can be opportunities to learn and grow, and that they can make a difference in the world.
+Students learn how their community is connected to the rocky seashore through storm drains and investigate how human impacts might harm animals.
+Students dive deeper into the rocky seashore by exploring how animals are adapted to life in this special habitat.
+Students also meet a science leader who shares their career pathway, and challenges and obstacles they have faced along the way to becoming a science leader.
+Collectively, these experiences build students’ belief that science is important and relevant, that challenges can be opportunities to learn and grow, and that they can make a difference in the world.

-Students love becoming ecologists, exploring the rocky seashore, using scientific tools, getting to know science leaders, and making a difference in the world!
+Students love becoming science leaders, exploring the rocky seashore, using the science discovery process, getting to know science leaders, and making a difference in the world!

 NGSS Alignment: